- The following officers were elected for 2015: Program Chair-elect: Robert A. Cage, Bureau of Labor Statistics,

 the first large-scale linked employer-employee dataset in the United States.

-- For more details, access the press release (PDF) on this website.
+- For more details, access the press release (PDF)

 - This award is jointly sponsored by the National Association for Business Economics,